ErvinW/PFD-Blog/README.md

 We also decided to put more focus on developing the keybind and gesture/eye tracking features.

 I felt that the discussion we had this week was extremely productive, with it providing us a more focused view on how to move forward with development

+Week 3

+This week, my group consulted the Coach at OCBC regarding the progress of our work the past 2 weeks.
+Based on the previous weeks' work, we suggested that we place greater focus on developiung the voice command and keybind features due to the limitations in the capabilities of the previously proposed eye-tracker controlled cursor.
+Throughout the course of this week, we have begun development of our solution and created a Trello board to keep track of tasks that are to be/ have been done in order to ensure transparency among the group.

+Overall, I feel that this week has been very productive as approach the Hackathon in week 5.